nickbrandt/GitLab/doc/development/stage-group-dashboards.md

 ## Introduction

-Observability is an important part of creating a good software system.
 Observability is about bringing visibility into a system to see and understand the state of each component, with context, to support performance tuning, and debugging.
-GitLab has a rich and detailed observability platform that includes a set of [monitoring dashboards](https://dashboards.gitlab.net/dashboards/f/stage-groups/stage-groups) designed for each stage group.
+To run a SaaS platform at scale, rich and detailed observability platform is a necessity.
+We'll take at a look at a set of monitoring dashboards designed for [each stage group](https://about.gitlab.com/handbook/product/categories/#devops-stages).

-The [Stage Group Dashboards](https://dashboards.gitlab.net/dashboards/f/stage-groups/stage-groups) are a set of dashboards tailored to the needs of Development development engineers.
-They are designed to bring the Stage Groups closer to understanding how their code operates on GitLab.com.
-They also help make them more aware of the impact of code changes, deployments, and feature-flag toggles.
+These dashboards are designed to give an insight, to everyone working within a feature category, into how their code operates at GitLab.com scale.
+They are grouped per stage group to show the impact of feature/code changes, deployments, and feature-flag toggles.

 Each stage group has a dashboard consisting of metrics at the application level, such as Rails Web Requests, Rails API Requests, Sidekiq Jobs, and so on.
 The metrics in each dashboard are filtered and accumulated based on the [GitLab product categories](https://about.gitlab.com/handbook/product/categories/) and [feature categories](feature_categorization/index.md).

-The list of dashboards for each stage group is accessible at [https://dashboards.gitlab.net/dashboards/f/stage-groups/stage-groups](https://dashboards.gitlab.net/dashboards/f/stage-groups/stage-groups) for GitLab team members only.
+The list of dashboards for each stage group is accessible at [https://dashboards.gitlab.net/dashboards/f/stage-groups/stage-groups](https://dashboards.gitlab.net/dashboards/f/stage-groups/stage-groups) (GitLab team members only), or at [the public mirror](https://dashboards.gitlab.com/dashboards?tag=feature_category&tag=stage-groups) (Accessible to everyone with a GitLab.com account, with some limitations).

 Please note that the dashboards for stage groups are at a very early stage.
 All contributions are welcome.
 If you have any questions or suggestions, please submit an issue in the [Scalability Team issues tracker](https://gitlab.com/gitlab-com/gl-infra/scalability/-/issues/new).

 ## Usage

 Inside a stage group dashboard, there are some notable components.
-In the example below, we use the [Source Code group's dashboard](https://dashboards.gitlab.net/d/stage-groups-source_code/stage-groups-group-dashboard-create-source-code?orgId=1).
+As an example, we will show the [Source Code group's dashboard](https://dashboards.gitlab.net/d/stage-groups-source_code/stage-groups-group-dashboard-create-source-code?orgId=1).

 **Disclaimer**: the stage group dashboard used for example here was chosen arbitrarily.